KristinaEngland/design-system/components/footer.md

 ## When to Use

- Every page on a website should contain a footer at the bottom of it.
+ Every page on a website should contain the footer at the bottom of it.

 ## Accessibility and Usability